 Many think that you need deep pockets to build a channel partner program.
 But that’s not always the case – especially if you’re primarily concerned with attracting the right website visitors.

-Sure you can also ramp it up by offering a referral fee program – if that’s a good fit for you and your partners.
+You can also ramp it up by offering a referral fee program – if that’s a good fit for you and your partners.

 Conclude Every Piece of Content with a Simple, Relevant Call to Action